NaedOrtega/naedortega.github.io/_posts/2026-04-27-Relaxation-method-for-a-Maxwell-draw.md

 </p>

 This solution take 683 s, and 82 iterations to compleate, in a grid of 198,025 points.
 This is done by the Gauss-Seidel method, and also by my own method of assign the inicial values of the potencial, before start the interations.
-This make that the grid with the inicial potencial assigned before the interations look like this.
+This own method make that the grid with the inicial potencial assigned, before the interations, look like this.

 <p align="center">
   <img src="/files/RM-Maxwell/grid2d.png" width="400">